Qrendi: The Misqa Tanks

 The human activity in the area is complemented by a series of holes grouped together in a zone about 250 meters north of Mnajdra temples.
 The explanation for the presence of these cavities is not a straightforward conclusion, but seems plausible that they were dug there for the collection and maintaining of a secure reservoir of fresh water.
 Yet to date them is not easy as no datable deposits remain due to these tanks having been cleared many times along the years.

 These tanks are situated on the top of the Magħlaq plateau.
 Their name – il-Misqa has been attributed to the watering place.

 The eight tanks are bell-shaped and have openings through which the water can be accessed, but share no regular shape.
 Most openings were closed with an intrigue formation of heavy stone interlocking slabs, whilst one has a round hole in the capping slab allowing water to be drawn through.

-The place where these tanks are dug was the only feasible place in the temples area and the structure of the rock in this area is arguably unique in that its constitution facilitates the formation of these reservoirs and assures a continuous supply of water in them by means of rain water collection culverts.
+The tanks were cut into a section of rock whose composition allowed the reservoirs to form and retain water.
+Rainwater collection culverts channel runoff into the tanks, providing them with a continuous water supply.